ThinkDataEd/curriculum/docs/overview.md

 ###**Interpreting Categorical and Quantitative Data**

 A handful of data interpretations are standard.
-Some, including summaries of shape, center, and spread of one or more variables in a data set - as well as graphical displays like histograms and scatterplots - are standard in the sense that they provide interpretable information in a number of research contexts.
+Some, including summaries of shape, center, and spread of one or more variables in a dataset - as well as graphical displays like histograms and scatterplots - are standard in the sense that they provide interpretable information in a number of research contexts.
 They are portable from one set of data to the next, and the rules for their use are simple.
 And yet, our interpretation of data is rarely “standard.”
 Data have no natural look - even a spreadsheet or a table of